PayPal USD Price Down 0% Over Last Week (PYUSD)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-PayPal USD’s total supply is 202,658,170 tokens.
+PayPal USD’s total supply is 202,658,227 tokens.
+PayPal USD’s official website is www.paypal.com/pyusd.
 PayPal USD’s official Twitter account is @paypal.
-The official website for PayPal USD is www.paypal.com/pyusd.

 Buying and Selling PayPal USD

-It is usually not currently possible to buy alternative cryptocurrencies such as PayPal USD directly using US dollars.
-Investors seeking to acquire PayPal USD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy PayPal USD using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as PayPal USD directly using US dollars.
+Investors seeking to trade PayPal USD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PayPal USD using one of the exchanges listed above.

 Receive News & Updates for PayPal USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayPal USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.